Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{Truncated Step-Level Sampling:} Instead of sampling $k$ full independent trajectories, we sample $k$ truncated trajectories that share a common prefix $\tau_{<t}$ and differ only at step $t$.
+\begin{itemize}[leftmargin=*] \item \textbf{Truncated Step-Level Sampling:} Instead of sampling $k$ fully independent trajectories, we sample $k$ truncated trajectories that share a common prefix $\tau_{<t}$ and differ only at step $t$.
 This allows GRPO-style group relative advantages to be computed at the step level, directly attributing rewards to the specific action that caused them.
+We formally prove this achieves a $T$-fold advantage variance reduction over full-trajectory sampling (Theorem~\ref{thm:var-reduction}), yielding lower-variance policy gradients---to our knowledge, the first formal variance guarantee for step-level RL in retrieval-augmented reasoning.

-\item \textbf{Dense LLM-as-Judge Rewards:} We replace the sparse EM outcome reward with dense, step-level rewards produced by an LLM evaluator.
-The judge scores each reasoning step (thinking quality), each search query (query quality), and the final answer (correctness) on a discrete scale $\{-1, 0, +1\}$, providing rich supervision at every decision point. \end{itemize}
+\item \textbf{Dense, Decomposed Process Rewards:} Existing step-level rewards either rely on heuristics that require gold intermediate documents~\citep{stepsearch2025} or assign undifferentiated binary judgments that conflate distinct skills~\citep{goldie2025synthetic}.
+We introduce a decomposed reward that \emph{separately} evaluates reasoning quality, query quality, and answer correctness on a ternary scale $\{-1, 0, +1\}$, enabling the policy gradient to independently reinforce each competency required for effective retrieval-augmented reasoning.
+An LLM judge operationalizes this multi-criteria evaluation, with a reason-then-score protocol that substantially improves reliability. \end{itemize}

-We provide formal theoretical analysis showing that truncated step-level sampling yields advantage estimates with provably lower variance than standard full-trajectory sampling, with up to a $T$-fold reduction for $T$-step trajectories, resulting in lower-variance policy gradients.
-Combined with the dense reward signal from the LLM judge, this enables faster convergence, better credit assignment, and improved final performance.
-Our contributions are the following: \begin{enumerate}[leftmargin=*] \item We propose truncated step-level sampling for GRPO, an exploration strategy that generates $k$ alternative continuations only at the current decision point rather than $k$ complete trajectories.
-We formally prove this achieves a $T$-fold advantage variance reduction over full-trajectory sampling, yielding lower-variance policy gradients. \item We introduce an LLM-as-judge reward system that provides dense, discrete step-level supervision for reasoning quality, search query quality, and answer correctness, replacing the sparse outcome reward. \item We demonstrate that \Ours{} significantly outperforms both existing sparse-reward methods (\SearchR{}) and process-reward methods (StepSearch) on seven QA benchmarks. \end{enumerate}
+Experiments across seven QA benchmarks demonstrate that \Ours{} consistently outperforms both sparse-reward methods (\SearchR{}) and process-reward methods (StepSearch), achieving an average EM of 0.461 on the 7B model (7.0\% relative improvement over \SearchR{}) with the largest gains on challenging multi-hop tasks.
+Gains are even more pronounced for smaller models, with a 30.7\% relative improvement on the 3B model, suggesting that dense step-level supervision is especially valuable when model capacity is limited.
+Ablations confirm that truncated sampling provides complementary gains above and beyond what dense rewards alone achieve, consistent with our theoretical analysis.